ABOUT SPACE ANALYTICS

-Our project clients include high-tech firms, real estate consultants, architects, appraisers, developers, investors, non-profits, manufacturers, health care providers, community organizations, business improvement districts, individuals and local government.
+Project clients include high-tech firms, real estate consultants, architects, appraisers, investors, non-profits, manufacturers, health care providers, community organizations, business improvement districts, and local government.

 - Fairfield & Woods